FMG Berths 1-4

 • Berth 3: 375 m wharf; all mechanical components to duplicate the existing material handling system.

-It was during this period that McConnell Dowell pioneered large-scale modular wharf construction using heavy-lift ships.
+It was during this period we pioneered large-scale modular wharf construction using heavy-lift ships.

-Because of acute labour shortages and the difficulty in attracting experienced personnel to projects in the north west of Australia, a decision was made by McConnell Dowell to adopt modular construction techniques maximising off-site construction.
-This had the benefit of enabling rapid construction of the major wharf elements, as well as reducing the reliance on large on-site teams of workers.
+Because of acute labour shortages and the difficulty in attracting experienced personnel to projects in the northwest of Australia, we decided to adopt modular construction techniques to maximise off-site construction.
+This enabled rapid construction of the major wharf elements, as well as reducing the reliance on large on-site teams of workers.

-Putting the strategy into action involved McConnell Dowell establishing its own precast concrete facility in Perth for all the precast and pre-stressed concrete slabs, planks and berthing dolphin shells, with all products trucked to site.
+Putting the strategy into action also involved us establishing our precast concrete facility in Perth for all the precast and pre-stressed concrete slabs, planks, and berthing dolphin shells, with all products trucked to the site.

-The major structural units, including the wharf topside modules, were manufactured in China and shipped to Fremantle, where they were fitted out with locally supplied handrails, quick release hooks and conveyor units prior to them being uplifted onto a heavy lift ship for transport directly onto the job for quick installation.
-For example, on Berth 2, eight modules that comprised the entire 400 m of wharf, were landed and installed on the pre-installed piles in a period of just five days.
+The major structural units, including the wharf topside modules, were manufactured in China and shipped to Fremantle.
+There, they were fitted out with locally supplied handrails, quick-release hooks, and conveyor units, before being loaded onto a heavy lift ship and transported directly to the job for quick installation.
+For example, on Berth 2, eight modules that comprised the entire 400 m of the wharf, were landed and installed on the pre-installed piles in just five days.

 Project Gallery